 One: The Return of the Hole in the Hedge Gang

 In the field beyond the allotments the horses come and go.
 I’ve no idea where or why.
 For all I know they’ve got a beach house somewhere and take six months off surfing.
 Whatever the reason, they were back at the beginning of the year, as inquisitive and mischievous as ever.
 There’s one of them – Butch – who seems to take pleasure in putting himself where he knows it’ll cause the most problem, which is almost always the gate.
-That particular morning he was so far reversed onto the gate it looked from a distance like he was actually sitting on it.
+This particular morning he is so far reversed onto the gate it looks from a distance like he is actually sitting on it.
 So not only would we have to get past him without Stanley barking, but we’d have to go round the back of the horse, which even an amateur like me knows is the zone most famous for kicking.

 ‘Don’t show any fear,’ she’d said.
 ‘Be positive.
 Let it know where you want it to go by slapping your knee.’

 ‘So – wouldn’t it just come and sit on your knee?’
 I asked.

 ‘No,’ said Kath.
 ‘They’re smarter than that.’

 I look at Butch.
 He doesn’t look particularly smart.
 More intuitively mean.